 In 1959, Widrow and Hoff developed MADALINE at Stanford University to remove echoes on phone lines.
 Interestingly, MADALINE is still in use.
 Careful analysis of MADALINE showed that it found a set of weights for a number of inputs, which is analogous to linear regression.
 In other words, ANNs at this point could not solve more complex, non-linear problems.
 Marvin Minsky and Seymour Papert at MIT proved this theoretically, effectively silencing research on neural networks for many years.

 Moving into the 1980s, multilayer neural networks with hidden layers were developed.
 This was critical, since it provides one of the key advantages of a DNN: the ability to automatically create relevant features from the initial inputs.
 This is also where the terminology "deep" comes from.
 The intuition is that each hidden layer in a DNN uses results from the previous layer, allowing it to start with highly detailed features, then use those to proceed to identify more abstract elements.
 This led to another problem, however.
-Although it was understood how to train single-layer ANNs, it was not know how to adjust weights, biases, and activations on a multi-layer DNN.
+Although it was understood how to train single-layer ANNs, it was not known how to adjust weights, biases, and activations on a multi-layer DNN.

 To address this, the idea of backpropagation, which distributes error throughout the network, was proposed by Rumelhart, Hinton, and Williams in 1986.
 In simple terms, we are using calculus to assign some of the blame for error in the output layer to each neuron in the previous hidden layer, further propagating error at that hidden layer to its parent and so on.
 Initially, stochastic gradient descent was used to find an optimal set of weights to minimize error, although other approaches have now been proposed.
 Backpropagation is performed at the possible cost of significantly increased training times.
 Because of this, we now use clusters of graphics processing units (GPUs) which support 1000s of parallel operations to train a DNN.